 Supplies (*free to MPC users)

 - *10% neutral buffered formalin in 8 oz. specimen cups (NBF, ThermoFisher, 23-032-060)

-- *Cassettes (biopsy, regular, and macro sizes)
+- *Cassettes (biopsy and regular sizes)

-- *Biopsy sponges and bags for use in regular cassettes
+- *Biopsy sponges and bags

 - Paraffin slides- trim, process, embed, section, stain, microscopy, analyze

 - Frozen slides- sucrose cryoprotection for fixed frozens, embedding for fresh or fixed frozen blocks, section, stain, microscopy, analyze